 DMD has been registered with the BRC and certified under the Packaging standards since 2004.
 Since that time DMD has consistently passed year on year inspections.
-We are proud to inform our customers that certification has been re-newed until 23rd July 2020 following our most recent inspection on 23rd 24th May 2019 where we achieved grade ‘AA’ status under the current regulations; BRC IoP Issue 5.
+We are proud to inform our customers that the certification has been extended (due to Covid 19) until 22nd January 2021 following our most recent audit on 3rd July where we achieved grade ‘AA’ status under the current regulations; BRC IoP Issue 5.
 A copy of our latest certificate can be downloaded by clicking here.

 What is the BRC?

 In 1998 the British Retail Consortium (BRC), responding to industry needs, developed and introduced the BRC Food Technical Standard to be used to evaluate manufacturers of retailers own brand food products.
 It is designed to assist retailers and brand owners produce food products of consistent safety and quality and assist with their ‘due diligence’ defence, should they be subject to a prosecution by the enforcement authorities.
 Under EU food Law, retailers and brand owners have a legal responsibility for their brands.

 In a short space of time, this Standard became invaluable to other organisations across the sector.
 It was and still is regarded as the benchmark for best practice in the food industry.
 This and its use outside the UK has seen it evolve into a Global Standard used not just to assess retailer suppliers, but as a framework upon which many companies have based their supplier assessment programmes and manufacture of branded products.